reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - A recovered module by JohnFawkes, lazerl0rd, & UltraM8 and fixed bugs
 - Post process type FX
 - Changing build product and product model, may breaks your platform apps
-- soundfx library still using old source
+- soundfx library still using Oreo source

 ## Not Compatible with
 - Mi Music or any player that forcing compress offload playback